zuhir/SimplePets/README.md

 Giraffe Pet - **Digestion** - Allows the eating of leaves and gives random items to the player.

-Knight Pet - **Warcry** - Grants the player speed, strength and resistance
+Knight Pet - **Warcry** - Grants the player speed, strength and resistance.

 Unicorn Pet - **Fly** - Allows flight for a few moments.